 Explicit exit This parameter configures the VPN Client to send a specific VPN tunnel closing frame to the gateway when closing the tunnel.
 If this option is not selected, the gateway will use DPD to close the tunnel at its end, which is less effective.
 Check Gateway Certificate Specifies the control level of the gateway's certificate.
-In the current version, two levels are available: - Yes (the validity of the certificate is verified) - No (the validity of the certificate is not verified) The "Lite" option is reserved for future use, and, in the curre to "Yes". · The "Lite" option is reserved for future use, and, in the current version, it is equivalent to "Yes".
+In the current version, two levels are available: Yes (the validity of the certificate is verified) No (the validity of the certificate is not verified) The "Lite" option is reserved for future use, and, in the current version, it is equivalent to "Yes".